Jacob Meyers Player Props: Astros vs. Athletics

-The Houston Astros, including Jacob Meyers (.415 on-base percentage in past 10 games, 72 points above season-long percentage), take on starting pitcher James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+The Houston Astros, including Jacob Meyers and his .455 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Ken Waldichuk and the Oakland Athletics at Oakland-Alameda County Coliseum, Sunday at 4:07 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Brewers.
+He had a one-hit performance in his most recent game (1-for-4) against the Athletics.

 Jacob Meyers Game Info & Props vs. the Athletics